Subcutaneous Transmitter (A3013)

 Programming Extension

-The programming extension, which we show in the figure above, provides three connectors.
+The programming extension, shown here, provides three connectors.
 These are shown in the second page of the schematic.
 Connector P1 is an eight-way single-row header.
 It is the logic chip's programming connector.
 Connector P2 is a two-way single-row header with a polarizing tab.
 It is the battery power connector.
 The circuit board shows you which pin is 0V and which is 3V.
 You can power the transmitter with a 3-V power supply, or you can plug in a battery with a cable-mounting socket, like the one shown below.

 Figure: Battery with Socket for use with Programming Extension.